atom-archive/space-pen/README.md

 # SpacePen
-## Working with markup on the final frontier
+## Write markup on the final frontier

 SpacePen is a powerful but minimalist client-side view framework for CoffeeScript.
 It combines the "view" and "controller" into a single jQuery object, whose markup is expressed with an embedded DSL similar to Markaby for Ruby.